Software Project Rescue: Notary.io

 Infrastructure moved to Kubernetes for graceful scaling under load

-The platform now runs as a stable, scalable, compliance-ready notarization SaaS, and the engineering spend is predictable rather than open-ended.
+The rescue closed out the way a software project rescue should: a stable, scalable, compliance-ready notarization SaaS, with engineering spend that is predictable rather than open-ended.
 The engagement continues as a managed-team relationship covering ongoing product and infrastructure work.
+The team that stabilized the platform is the team that keeps shipping on it.

 Engagement line